openshift/ci-docs/content/en/docs/how-tos/contributing-openshift-release.md

 #### External Prow Plugin

 All pull requests trigger a `pj-rehearse` external prow plugin.
-It checks the modified files for any rehearsable changes, and comments a list of them.
+It checks the changes in a pull request and comments a list of jobs that are relevant to them.
 It also supplies directions for interacting with itself.
 The user can either comment:
 * `/pj-rehearse` to run up to 10 rehearsal jobs from the list
 * `/pj-rehearse more` to run up to 20 rehearsal jobs from the list
 * `/pj-rehearse max` to run up to 35 rehearsal jobs from the list
 * `/pj-rehearse skip` to opt-out of rehearsals for the PR
 * `/pj-rehearse ack` to acknowledge the rehearsals (pass or fail)

-Once the `rehearsals-ack` label is present on the PR it will be able to be merged once all additional merge criteria are met.
+Once the `rehearsals-ack` label is present on the PR it will be able to be merged provided that all additional merge criteria are met.

 #### Rehearsal Logic
-When the plugin is asked to rehearse it submits rehearsal jobs for execution, and they will report to the pull request results via the GitHub contexts named with the `ci/rehearse/$org/$repo/$branch/$test` pattern.
+When the plugin is asked to rehearse it submits rehearsal jobs for execution and will report to the pull request the results via the GitHub contexts named with the `ci/rehearse/$org/$repo/$branch/$test` pattern.
-The individual rehearsal jobs do not block merges.
+The rehearsal jobs do not block merges.
 This allows merging changes to CI configuration that affect jobs that fail for reasons unrelated to the change (like flakes or infrastructure issues).
 Also, merging a failing job can be useful when it gives correct signal so that such merge can be followed up in the target repo with a pull request fixing the failing job.